vmware-tanzu/tanzu-framework/docs/cli/plugin_guide.md

 # Mission statement
 The Tanzu CLI aims to provide a consistent experience for users of the Tanzu portfolio.
-This document is intended to provide direction for for designing Tanzu CLI plugins that adhere to the Tanzu CLI patterns.
+This document is intended to provide direction for designing Tanzu CLI plugins that adhere to the Tanzu CLI patterns.

 # Overall Principles